GameFoundry/bsf/Documentation/Manuals/docs/00_User/12_AdvancedRendering/06_creatingMeshes.md

 Once the **VertexDataDesc** structure has been filled, you can use it for initializing a **Mesh** as shown above.

-# Writing mesh data {#creatingMeshes_b}
+# Writing mesh data
-After mesh has been created you need to write some vertex and index data to it by calling @ref bs::Mesh::writeData "Mesh::writeData()".
-This method accepts a @ref bs::MeshData "MeshData" object.
+After mesh has been created you need to write some vertex and index data to it by calling @bs::Mesh::writeData.
+This method accepts a @bs::MeshData object.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<MeshData> meshData = ...; // Explained below